chuhuiyu/Biocomputing-with-Brainoware/readme.md

         after entering the notebook page, select brainoware_analysis kernel in the upper right corner of the page (or in the navigation bar -  kernel - change kernel) and run the code one block by one block.
 ## Citation
-If you're using this repository in your research, please cite the associated Nature Protocol article.
+If you're using this repository in your research, please cite the associated Nature Protocols article.

 ## License
 See LICENSE file for details.